Liberty Island (horse): 2022: two-year-old season

-2023: Three-year old season
+2023: three-year-old season

 On January 10, the JRA Award was announced, and Liberty Island was voted Best Two-Year-Old Filly with all 288 votes voting for her.
 On January 20, her owner, Sunday Racing, announced on their website that she would head straight to the Oka Sho, the first leg of the Japanese Triple Tiara that would be held on April 9 as her first race of the season.

-As previously announced, Liberty Island was entered in to the Oka Sho.
-She was once again the most favored with an odds of 1.6 in spite of the four months long break, as well as facing off other contenders such as Tulip Sho winner Mozu Meimei, Fillies' Revue winner Sing That Song, Kona Coast, Perifania, and Harper.
+As previously announced, Liberty Island was entered into the Oka Sho.
+She was once again the most favored with an odds of 1.6 despite the four months long break, as well as facing off other contenders such as Tulip Sho winner Mozu Meimei, Fillies' Revue winner Sing That Song, Kona Coast, Perifania, and Harper.
 The horse had a minor setback at the gate, forcing her to race at the rear of the pack, with her still being at around the 16th place at the 4th corner.
-However, after going to the outside she ran at a pace of 32.9 seconds at the last 3 furlongs, catching Kona Coast and Perifania and winning the race.
+However, after going to the outside, she ran at a pace of 32.9 seconds for the last 3 furlongs, catching Kona Coast and Perifania and winning the race.
 Kawada became the 6th jockey to win the race two years in a row, as he had won the last Oka Sho with Stars On Earth.
 This victory was also the first classic victory for Liberty Island's trainer, Mitsumasa Nakauchida.

-The JRA had implemented jockey cameras from spring of that year.
+The JRA had implemented jockey cameras in the spring of that year.
 At the Oka Sho, a camera was mounted on Kawada's helmet, and the filmed video was uploaded to YouTube on their official channel.
-The video, which contained moments of Kawada talking to his horse gently, became viral, being viewed over 200,000 times in the first 3 hours, and becoming a trending topic on Twitter.
+The video, which contained moments of Kawada talking to his horse gently, went viral, being viewed over 200,000 times in the first 3 hours and becoming a trending topic on Twitter.